 Drinking Patterns Over Time

 The rates of alcohol use have not always followed the same trends in the U.S. in the past.
 There actually were declining drinking rates between the 1970s and 1990s but then the patterns changed.
-Drinking statistics began to rise from the early 90s on with the percentage of people consuming alcohol increasing by nearly half and problem drinking increasing by 20 percent.
+Drinking statistics began to rise from the early 90s on with the percentage of people consuming alcohol increasing by nearly half and problem drinking increasing by 20%.

 High Risk and Problem Drinking

-In the poorest populations with incomes of less than $20,000 a year, problem drinking rose by 65.9 percent.
+In the poorest populations with incomes of less than $20,000 a year, problem drinking rose by 65.9%.
 Among senior citizens age 65 and older problem drinking increased by an astounding 106.7%.
 Overall research shows that one out of every eight Americans currently struggles with an alcohol disorder and the rising of alcohol abuse continues.

 Evaluating Changing Drinking Patterns